 Lake George is tiny Highway 24 town known its world class trout fishing.
 Both Spinney Mountain and Eleven Mile reservoir call Lake George home.

 The elevation of this unincorporated community is 7,992 feet.
-There’s one commerical strip with a couple restaurants, a general store and a motel.
+There’s one commerical strip with a bar, general store, motel and Tumbling Trout fly-shop.